Select your language

 Background: BAföG offers students the possibility of postponing submission of their academic achievement records, i.e., in justified exceptional cases students may be granted extra time for submitting evidence of their normal academic proficiency level, Section 48 subsection (2) in conjunction with Section 15 subsection (3) BAföG (German Student Financial Assistance Program).
 This means that unavoidable interruptions of a student's university studies through no fault of the student may constitute good cause within the meaning of Section 15 subsection (3), number (1) BAföG (German Student Financial Assistance Program).
 According to Section 48 subsection (2) BAföG (German Student Financial Assistance Program), the submission deadline for academic achievement records may also be postponed accordingly.

-Please note the special provisions governing the pandemic semesters (2020 Spring Term, 2020/2021 Fall Term and 2021 Spring Term)!
+Please note the special provisions governing the pandemic semesters (2020 Spring Term, 2020/2021 Fall Term, 2021 Spring Term and 2021/2022 Fall Term)!

-For students who were enrolled in a degree program at a state or state-recognized higher education institution during the 2020 Spring Term and who were not on leave of absence, the submission deadline for their academic achievement records will be postponed by between one and three semesters (in analogous application of Art.
+For students who were enrolled in a degree program at a state or state-recognized higher education institution during the 2020 Spring Term and who were not on leave of absence, the submission deadline for their academic achievement records will be postponed by between one and four semesters (in analogous application of Art.
 99 of the Bavarian University and College Act (BayHSchG)) - see previous question.

-In that case, however, no further reasons of delay arising from the 2020 Spring Term, the 2020/2021 Fall Term or the 2021 Spring Term will be accepted as all delays will be deemed compensated in full by the above postponement option.
+In that case, however, no further reasons of delay arising from the 2020 Spring Term, the 2020/2021 Fall Term, the 2021 Spring Term or the 2021/2022 Fall Term will be, in general, accepted as all delays will be deemed compensated in full by the above postponement option.

 However, where delays have already occurred prior to the pandemic, BAföG (German Student Financial Assistance Program) offers the possibility of further postponing the submission of students' academic achievement records in these cases.